Thomas Cranmer: Trials, recantations, execution (1553–1556)

 Cranmer was told that he would be able to make a final recantation, but that this time it was to be in public during a service at the University Church in Oxford.
 He wrote and submitted the speech in advance and it was published after his death.
 At the pulpit on the day of his execution, 21 March 1556, he opened with a prayer and an exhortation to obey the King and Queen, but he ended his sermon totally unexpectedly, deviating from the prepared script.
 He renounced the recantations that he had written or signed with his own hand since his degradation and he stated that, in consequence, his hand would be punished by being burnt first.
 He then said, "And as for the Pope, I refuse him, as Christ's enemy, and Antichrist with all his false doctrine."
 He was pulled from the pulpit and taken to where Latimer and Ridley had been burnt six months previously.
 As the flames surrounded him, he fulfilled his promise by placing his right hand into the heart of the fire, calling it "that unworthy hand".
 His dying words were, "Lord Jesus, receive my spirit.
 I see the heavens open and Jesus standing at the right hand of God."
+These were also the last words of Saint Stephen, the first Christian martyr.